 Buy on Amazon

 Here is the dreamy and bittersweet story of a family divided by politics and geography by the Cuban revolution.
 It is the family story of Celia del Pino, and her husband, daughter and grandchildren, from the mid-1930s to 1980.
 Celia's story mirrors the magical realism of Cuba itself, a country of beauty and poverty, idealism and corruption.
 DREAMING IN CUBAN presents a unique vision and a haunting lamentation for a past that might have been.

-Another great thing about this book was the multiple point of views from everyone in the family.
+Another great thing about Dreaming in Cuban was the multiple points of view from everyone in the family.
 It tells the story through a few generations, which was really interesting.
 I felt like I was really invested in the family and all that they were about.